Kong/docs.konghq.com/app/konnect/updates.md

 : Konnect now supports self-service custom plugins through the UI and API.
 You can upload a plugin schema to Konnect and get started with custom plugins in a matter of minutes.

-: See the [Custom Plugins API](/konnect/api/control-plane-configuration/latest/#/Custom%20Plugin%20Schemas) to get started.

 **Consumption based billing**
 : New Konnect organizations will benefit from an updated Konnect Plus product tier which includes every product capability available.
 New accounts are automatically given a month of free credits as part of 30-day trial.
 For more information review our [pricing page](https://konghq.com/pricing).